Mutiny on the Bounty: In film and theatre

 In addition to books and poems, five feature films have been made on the mutiny.
 The first was a 1916 silent Australian film, subsequently lost.
 The second, also from Australia, titled In the Wake of the Bounty (1933), was the screen debut of Errol Flynn, in the role of Christian.
 The impact of this film was overshadowed by that of the MGM version, Mutiny on the Bounty (1935), based on the popular namesake novel by Charles Nordhoff and James Norman Hall, and starring Charles Laughton and Clark Gable as Bligh and Christian, respectively.
 The film's story was presented, says Dening, as "the classic conflict between tyranny and a just cause"; Laughton's portrayal became in the public mind the definitive Bligh, "a byword for sadistic tyranny".
-The film, Mutiny on the Bounty (1962) with Trevor Howard and Marlon Brando, largely perpetuates this image of Bligh and that of Christian as tragic hero.
-The Bounty (1984) with Anthony Hopkins and Mel Gibson, attempts a nonjudgmental portrayal of Bligh and a less sympathetic image of Christian.
+Mutiny on the Bounty (1962) with Trevor Howard and Marlon Brando as Bligh and Christian, was later followed by The Bounty (1984) with Anthony Hopkins and Mel Gibson.

-In 1998, in advance of a BBC documentary film aimed at Bligh's rehabilitation, the respective descendants of Bligh and Christian feuded over their contrary versions of the truth.
+In 1998, in advance of a BBC documentary film aimed at Bligh's rehabilitation, the descendants of Bligh and Christian feuded over their contrary versions of the truth.
 Dea Birkett, the programme's presenter, suggested that "Christian versus Bligh has come to represent rebellion versus authoritarianism, a life constrained versus a life of freedom, sexual repression versus sexual licence."
 In 2017, Channel 4 undertook a recreating of the voyage of Bligh featuring the former SBS soldier Ant Middleton.

+Morecambe and Wise produced a spoof "play what Ernie wrote" called Monty on the Bonty, starring Arthur Lowe as Bligh.

 A musical Mutiny! played at the Piccadilly Theatre in London's West End for sixteen months from 1985.
 It was co-written by David Essex based on the novel Mutiny on the Bounty and starred Essex as Christian.
-Morecambe and Wise produced a spoof "play what Ernie wrote" called Monty on the Bonty, starring Arthur Lowe as Bligh.